A Honest Review of Truffle Hunting with Dogs in Tuscany Italy & Everything You Need to Know

 Truffle & Wine Pairing Lunch, Val Di Pisa Tuscany

-The rest went to the kitchen for our feast.
+The rest of the truffles went to the kitchen for our feast.

 Truffle and wine pairing menu